 Will you tell us how to pose?

 Even the most natural portraits require some direction – where to stand, how to angle your face to get the best light, and sometimes how to relax.
 Some couples need a lot of direction (it can be scary standing in front of a camera for the first time) and others are quite comfortable simply engaging with each other and letting us shoot.
-We will provide as much or as little direction as you need and if you ever feel uncomfortable, just shout and we’ll do something different.
+We will provide as much or as little direction as you need and if you ever feel uncomfortable, just shout and we’ll try something different.
 We choose shooting locations away from your guests so you don’t have to feel shy.
 Just relax and have fun; after all its one of the few times during the day that you get to spend one-on-one time together.

 What about family shots?

-We understand the importance of family shots at a wedding since its one of those rare occasions that everyone comes together under the same roof.
+We understand the importance of family shots at a wedding since it’s one of those rare occasions that everyone comes together under the same roof.
 Having said that, it can be a very stressful process for the couple if made too complicated.
 We recommend scheduling family photos for just after the post-ceremony hugs and kisses, before everyone has a chance to wander off, and don’t make the list of images too long.
 We strongly discourage anything more than 10 combinations e.g. bride’s family, groom’s family, bride & groom’s family etc. The moment you step into female cousins, male cousins and so on, you’re in for a long and uncomfortable ride that eats into your couple shoot and general fun time.

 Do you always shoot together?